 The therapeutic effect of laser therapy depends on the energy dose ( expressed in Joules/are of the affected tissue) and it is related to a number of individual physical and clinical factors, such as:

 wavelength, fluency, type of emission, focal distance, handpiece diameter, time, interval between sessions, number of procedures;

 skin phototype, site, nature, dimension, onset of the disease.

-The therapeutic effects of the lasers have been recognized since 1978 and can be summarized as follows:
+The therapeutic effects of the lasers have been recognized since the '80 and can be summarized as follows:

-- METABOLIC - BIOSTIMODULATORY effect: Mitochondrial activation (from ADP to ATP) and increased cell energy
+METABOLIC - BIOSTIMULANT effect: Mitochondrial activation (from ADP to ATP) and increased cell energy;

 Since laser energy acts at the mitochondrial level (see the Photobiomodulationsection), this has an analgesic effect by increasing the threshold of pain while also providing with anti-inflammatory action.

 Laser light is applied to specific receptor sites, already described in acupuncture techniques.
 The analgesic effect is due to the infra-red radiation of the diode laser (N.IR.
 Near Infrared optical window) acting on the extracellular matrix of the inflamed area, thus modifying intracellular communication (biophotons).
 The infra-red laser stimulates the production of endorphins: as a result, both the pain threshold and the analgesic effect increase.